bmitchinson/CS5800-Team9/.github/ISSUE_TEMPLATE/issue-template.md

 "As a user ..."
 Ex: (As a user...
 I should be able to login to the application)"

 What steps does completing this issue involve? database perspective / frontend perspective.

+Have you assigned the proper labels for this issue?